DataDog/integrations-core/sqlserver/README.md

 You can also create your own metrics by having the check run custom queries.

-Supports SQL Server 2012 and above, all editions.
+All editions of SQL Server 2012 and above are supported.

 ## Setup